zwets/kfc/README.md

 By default, `kfc` treats k-mers and their reverse complement as the same k-mer.
-For instance, if 3-mers `tgc` and `gca` both occur in the input, then they are reported as two occurrences of the 3-mer `gca`.
+For instance, if 3-mers `tgc` and `gca` both occur in the input, then they are encoded and reported as two occurrences of the 3-mer `gca`.

-This makes sense, as seeing either implies the presence of the other (unless we're explicitly dealing with single-stranded DNA):
+This makes sense, as (unless we're dealing with single-stranded DNA) seeing either implies the presence of the other:

     <--cgt---           <--acg---
        |||     is just     |||     from a funny angle
     ---gca-->           ---tgc-->

-Clearly, `tgc` and `gca` refer to the same base pair sequence, and the choice of name (`gca` or `tgc`) is arbitrary.  `kfc` simply picks whichever of the two has *a* or *c* as its middle base, and calls the the 'canonical' kmer.
+Clearly, `tgc` and `gca` refer to the same base pair sequence, and the choice of name (`gca` or `tgc`) for this pair is arbitrary.  `kfc` picks whichever of the two has *a* or *c* as its middle base.
+It calls this the 'canonical' kmer.
 The requirement that k is odd guarantees that there ís a middle base.

 If you do not want this 'destranded' behaviour, use option `-s` to treat the input as single stranded DNA.
-In this mode, only the k-mers which are literally seen in the input are reported.
-Note that this makes the k-mer space twice as large as in the default mode.
-In this mode k need not be odd.
+In this mode, all k-mers seen 'as-is' in the input are reported.
+Note that this makes the k-mer space twice as large, and the requirement that k be odd is dropped.

 #### What are k-mer numbers (s-code, c-code)?

-`kfc` encodes each k-mer as a integral number.
+`kfc` encodes each k-mer as an integral number.
 For the sake of naming things, kfc calls this number an s-code (when in single stranded mode), or c-code (in default canonical mode).